-The objective for the issue of Rights under the LTI program was replaced with Deferred Cash from 1 January 2014 as discussed above.
-The Company did not issue any Rights to employees in the 12 months ended 31 December 2018.
+The objective for the issue of Rights under the LTI program was replaced with Deferred Cash from 1 January 2014.
+The Company did not issue any Rights to employees in the 12 months ended 31 December 2019.

 (iv) Relationship between remuneration and Grange Resources performance